unl-math-course-dev/OER/mathbook/README.md

 on documents prepared with the system.
 9. PreTeXt is not a closed system: documents can be converted to LaTeX and then developed using standard LaTeX tools.
-10. PreTeXt recognizes that scholarly documents involve the interaction of authors, publishers, scholars, instructors, students, and readers, with each group having its own needs and goals.
-11. PreTeXt recognizes the inherent value in producing material that is accessible to everyone.